mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 In many ways, the communication between bounded contexts, both technical and organizational, is as important as the bounded contexts themselves.
 Information that context maps provide can enable teams to make important strategic decisions which improve the success of a solution.
 A context map is a powerful artifact that can bring new team members up to speed quickly and provide an early warning for potential trouble hot spots.
 Context maps can also reveal issues with communication and work within the business.

-### Understanding Ownership and Responsibility
+### Understanding Ownership And Responsibility

 Accountability and responsibility are other non-technical areas that can affect the delivery of a solution.
 Defining team ownership and management for subsystems that you need to integrate with is essential for ensuring changes are made on time and in line with what you expect.
 Context mapping is about investigation and clarification; you may not be able to draw a clear context map straight away, but the process of clarifying responsibility, explicitly defining blurred lines, and understanding communication flow while mapping contexts is as important as the finished artifact.

 When is comes to responsibility the entire team needs to understand what they are responsible for and how it fits in the bigger picture.
 Each member must have deep knowledge of what they are doing, why, and the logic behind the method being used to implement the solution.
 Of course, teams need to subscribe to the principle of what they build they support, but greater than this is the ability to clearly articulate how what they are building contributes to the system.
 Too often a team lead simply delegates components of a solution to junior members who have little or no idea how their part contributes to the whole.

-### Identify the grey areas of business process
+### Identify The Grey Areas Of Business Process

 The business processes that happen between and take advantage of bounded contexts are often left in no‐man’s‐land without clear responsibility and clarity regarding their boundaries and integration methods.
 A context map, focusing on the nontechnical aspects of the relationships, can reveal broken business process flow and communication between systems and business capabilities that have degraded over time.
 This revelation is often more useful to the businesses that are able to better understand and improve process that spans across departments and capabilities.
 The insight can be used to reduce risk of project failure by tackling ambiguity early and asking powerful questions that help the success of the project.

 The often gray area between contexts that govern business process is also void of accountability when changes are being made, and is only discovered later on in a project’s life cycle.

+Other non technical challenges can appear during development.
+These are issues that arise from the areas of the problem domain that sit between bounded contexts that have not been explicitly defined.
+These important business processes can often be devoid of responsibility from development teams and business ownership, but paradoxically are immensely important to business workflows and processes.

 Context maps reveal the departmental boundaries involved in a project.
 If your team does not own all the contexts in play, coordination with other teams and other lines of management and prioritization needs to take place.
 Understanding these obstacles up front gives you a much greater probability of success on a project and enables you to tackle nontechnical problems such as release scheduling before they become blockers.

-## Principle 5: Uphold Personal Values and Principles
+## Principle 5: Uphold Personal Values And Principles

  > “Complaining does not work as a strategy.
 We all have finite time and energy.
 Any time we spend whining is unlikely to help us achieve our goals.
 And it won't make us happier.” ― Randy Pausch, The Last Lecture